 The NPF website has an online quiz that people can do to help them work out whether they may have psoriatic arthritis.
 Anyone who thinks they may have the condition can visit their doctor to find out more.

-They may also use a variety of other tests to determine whether a person has psoriatic spondylitis.
+A doctor may use a variety of other tests to determine whether a person has psoriatic spondylitis.
 Firstly, they rule out other types of arthritis and other causes of back pain.
 This is important because treatment for psoriatic spondylitis and other types of arthritis are different.

 Along with joint-related symptoms, a doctor may also look for signs of psoriasis, such as silvery scales on the skin and pitted or crumbling nails.

-Doctors may also use imaging tests, such as X-rays, MRI scans, ultrasounds, and CT scans to look at the bones and joints in the spine.
+Doctors may also use imaging tests, such as X-rays, MRI scans, and ultrasounds to look at the bones and joints in the spine.

-Doctors also do blood tests to help diagnose psoriatic spondylitis because people with this condition can have high levels of inflammation in the blood.
+Blood tests can help diagnose psoriatic spondylitis because people with this condition can have high levels of inflammation in the blood.
 People who have psoriatic spondylitis also may have lower red blood cell counts.

-Doctors can use blood tests to rule out other forms of arthritis.
+Blood tests can also help rule out other forms of arthritis.

 Treatment aims to prevent damage to the bones and joints, manage symptoms, and achieve remission.
 Remission means a person has no symptoms, and the disease is not getting worse.